Mexican PoA Release Press Conference Transcript

 Miguel Mallet [Warner Bros]: Hello, good morning.
 Once again thank you for

 being here with us.
-I want to introduce our guests again, which were very
+I want to introduce our guests again, which we’re very

 proud to have here.
 We have Tanya Seghatchian, she is the executive producer of the film.
 We have David Heyman, who is also producer of the Harry Potter series, and Alfonso Cuarón, who is going to chat with us about this great production.
 Thank you.